 A Mile Is Longer Than a Kilometer – Here’s Why That Actually Matters

 Let’s cut right to it: a mile is longer than a kilometer.
 Sounds simple, right?
 But stick with me for a second because this tiny fact hides something bigger.
-Also, most people don’t realize just how much* longer a mile actually is until they do the math.
+Practically speaking, most people don’t realize just how much* longer a mile actually is until they do the math.
 And when they do, it changes how they think about distance, speed, and measurement entirely.

 So what’s the real difference?
 And why should you care?